 4 Add Weight

-If walking is getting easier, and your fitness and strength levels have improved considerably, try adding weight.
-This will increase intensity and challenge your muscles.
+If walking is getting easier, you’re losing weight, or your fitness and strength levels have improved considerably, try adding weight.
+This will increase intensity and challenge your muscles.10

 How: Wear a weighted backpack or a weight vest.
+Start light, with about 1 pound of weight.
+Keep weight below 10% body weight.
 If you choose to wear a backpack, fill it with water or sand so that the weight is distributed evenly.
-Avoid wearing ankle or hand weights, as these can change your gait/ posture and increase injury risk.
+Avoid wearing ankle or hand weights, as these can change your gait/ posture, lead to muscle imbalances, and increase injury risk.11

 Make haste slowly and only add a small amount of weight at a time.
 Adding weight places additional stress on your muscles and bones.
 So adding too much weight, too fast could result in sore joints and even injury.
 However, if you have hip, knee or ankle problems get the okay from doctor first.

-Nordic walking (walking with Nordic poles) gets almost all the muscles of your body involved – 90% of your body’s muscles.
-Using Nordic poles engages your arm, shoulder, and back muscles, increases heart rate and strengthens the upper body.
+Nordic walking (walking with Nordic poles) gets almost all the muscles of your body involved – 90% of your body’s muscles.13 Using Nordic poles engages your arm, shoulder, and back muscles, increases heart rate and strengthens the upper body.14

-Walking calorie burn: Walking using Nordic poles has been shown to increase calorie burn by up to 46%, although it feels just as easy or easier as regular walking!
+Walking calorie burn: Walking using Nordic poles has been shown to increase calorie burn by up to 67%, although it feels just as easy or easier as regular walking!1516

 Nordic walking sticks are super easy to use and decrease stress on the ankle, knee and hip joints.
-If you are the sociable type, there are Nordic walking clubs all over North America and Europe.
+If you like to exercise in groups, there are Nordic walking clubs all over North America and Europe.17

 6 Pump Your Arms